sjsu-library/unionist/_items/unionist--text-0171.md

   the three Government Directors of the Bank of the United State, in<br>  relation to the conduct of the Directors, and especially of the President of<br>  that institution.<br></p>'
 scholarlyNotes:
-commentary: |
-  This includes Jackson’s rather petulant assertion of executive privilege to not talk to the Senate!
+commentary: This includes Jackson’s rather petulant assertion of executive privilege to not<br>talk to the Senate!<br>
 relatedPeople: William C. Preston; Stephen D. Miller; Samuel McKean; George M. Dallas;
   Theodore Frelinghuysen; Samuel L. Southard; Mahlon Dickeson, Asher Robbins; George Poindexter; Felix Grundy; Walter Lowrie; John Shackford; Stephen Haight; Henry Clay;